benc-uk/kube-workshop/10-gitops-flux/readme.md

 It also requires some [preview providers to be enabled on your Azure subscription](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2#for-azure-kubernetes-service-clusters).
 Follow out these steps before proceeding, which can take some time!

+Before we configure anything GitOps needs a git repo to work against.
+We'll use a fork of this repo, to set this up:

+- Got to the repo for this workshop [https://github.com/benc-uk/](https://github.com/benc-uk/)
+- Fork the repo to your own personal GitHub account, by clicking the 'Fork' button near the top right.

-Now to set up Flux, run the following command, replacing the `{YOUR_GITHUB_USER}` part with your GitHub username:
+Now to set up Flux, run the following command, replacing the `{YOUR_GITHUB_USER}` part with your GitHub username you used for the fork:

 ```bash
 az k8s-configuration flux create \